What Actually Is Menopause?

 Adapt to the new body environment — do what it takes to ensure you are supporting your health above all else

-Reduce stress and the amount of stressors in your life
+Reduce stress and the number of stressors in your life

 Nutrition-focused eating - nutritionally dense foods